A mother with two sons smiling at the camera.

 7. Aqueduct in a wooded clearing.

-Healey Dell is a beauty spot and wildlife sanctuary rich in industrial archaeology, 2 miles from Rochdale town centre on the way to Whitworth and Bacup.
+Healey Dell is a beauty spot and nature reserve rich in industrial archaeology, 2 miles from Rochdale town centre on the way to Whitworth and Bacup.

 1. 1 Jan 000131 Dec 9999